Marjory00/CarparkApp/README.md

 #  CarparkApp
 ## Apartment Visitor Log Application (Full Stack)

-This project software is a **Full Stack Application** designed to replace outdated paper logbooks with a robust digital system for tracking visitors, deliveries, and contractors entering and exiting a residential or apartment complex.
-While the initial proof-of-concept used client-side storage, the current structure features separate **Frontend** and **Backend** components using **Node.js** to deliver a scalable solution for visitor and parking access management.
+This project has evolved into a professional Full Stack Application designed to consolidate visitor tracking, guest parking pass issuance, and enforcement logging into a single, highly efficient digital platform for residential and apartment complexes.

+It replaces the inherent limitations of paper logbooks and initial client-side storage with a robust, scalable architecture built on Node.js and SQLite.
+This upgrade transitions the system from a proof-of-concept into a reliable, enterprise-ready tool that ensures enhanced data persistence, security, and real-time functionality across all access management operations.

 ###  Author

 **Marjory D. Marquez**

+---

+## Latest Features & Key Improvements

+The application has been upgraded from a client-side proof-of-concept to a full-stack system with enhanced security and functionality.

 ---